duereg/codetype/src/documents/posts/20140116-cool-data-embedding-technique.html.md

 layout: post
 ```

-# React, server side rendering, and a cool data embedding technique

 I've been spending some time going through the [React](http://facebook.github.io/react/) docs and examples for some work on a side project.

 What is React?
 From their website: